 More than any other factor, the quality of a microscopes optical components will determine the price of the microscope.
 A microscope is an optical instrument, and as such, its cost and capabilities are determined by its optical components.
 Deciding what optics you need is the most important part of choosing a microscope.
 In this section I’m going to cover the basic principals of microscope optics, and outline what brewers should be looking for.
 When thinking of optics, microscopists generally concern themselves with three things – numerical aperture (NA), magnification and optical aberration.

 Magnification: Magnification is the more obvious aspect of a microscope – it is how much larger an object will appear through the ocular (or camera) than it is in real life.
 For example, at 1,000x magnification your average yeast cell (which is ~4 microns) will appear to be ~4 mm in size.
 Magnification is determined by the product (multiplication) of the magnification of the objective lens and the ocular lens.
 For example, a microscope with a 20x objective lens and 10x ocular would have: 10x X 20x = 200x total magnification.
 There is a trade-off with magnification, and that is image brightness.
-All other factors kept constant, the brightness of an image drops exponentially – e.g. an image captured at 200x will be one-fourth as bright as an image captured at 100x; a 400x image will be 8 times as bright as at 100x, etc.
+All other factors kept constant, the brightness of an image drops exponentially – e.g. an image captured at 200x will be one-fourth as bright as an image captured at 100x; a 400x image will be one-eighth as bright as at 100x, etc.